 b.
 Fuel the boat and complete a safety check.

 c.
 Get under way from dockside or from a beach launch.

 d.
 Run a course for at least a mile, showing procedures for overtaking and passing slower craft, yielding right-of-way, passing oncoming traffic, making turns, reversing direction, and using navigation aids.

-g.
-Moor the boat and secure all gear.
+dock, or beach the boat and secure all gear.